-- 1. The PCOB, by majority vote, may establish a committee of its membership.
-A committee of the Board may, by majority vote, establish a subcommittee.
+- 1. The PCOB, by majority vote, may establish a one or more committees of its membership.
+Any committee of the Board may, by majority vote, establish a subcommittee.
 No committee or subcommittee may include members who are not City-Council members appointed to the PCOB. - 2.
-The purpose of a committee or subcommittee shall be to perform tasks delegated by the PCOB or committee, respectively, or to formulate recommendations or otherwise to advise the PCOB or committee, respectively. - 3.The PCOB is to be a working board, and is not authorized to delegate responsibilities, duties, or decision-making roles to persons who are not members of the PCOB.
+The purpose of a committee or subcommittee shall be to perform tasks delegated by the PCOB or committee, respectively, or to formulate recommendations or otherwise to advise the PCOB or committee, respectively. - 3.
+The PCOB is to be a working board, and is not authorized to delegate responsibilities, duties, or decision-making roles to persons who are not members of the PCOB.
 The PCOB may not establish committees, subcommittees or advisory boards that include individuals other than City-Council-appointed PCOB members, or City-Manager-authorized staff.
 Notwithstanding the foregoing, the PCOB may assign duties to consult with, and request the presence of the Executive Director for any and all committee, subcommittee or advisory board so long as the ED is not a voting member of such assemblages, consistent with the Enabling Legislation and operating procedures which govern the roles and responsibilities of the Executive Director. - 4.
 Nothing in this section shall preclude any committee or subcommittee from seeking or accepting information from persons who are not members of the PCOB or committee of the PCOB. - 5.
+A committee, subcommittee, or working group, consisting of any 2 or more members of the Board, and that is created to perform delegated tasks for the Board, or to provide advice or recommendations to the Board, is a "public body" for purposes of FOIA.
+Any time they meet, FOIA's open meeting requirements shall apply." - 5.
 When any committee or subcommittee consisting of at least (2) members meet together in person, or by electronic communications means, and the purpose of the meeting is the discussion or transaction of the business of the PCOB, committee, or subcommittee, then that meeting shall be an open meeting conducted in compliance with FOIA's open meeting requirements.